-I love the title of the trilogy, it immediately drew my attention.
-The ‘never sky’ sounds so beautiful and intriguing, and luckily, the books turned out to live up to the expectations.
-This series is not overly dystopian, more like YA fantasy in a really good way, I would say.
+It was the title of this book that made me read it and the rest of the books in this trilogy (Under the Never Sky, Through the Ever Night and Into the Still Blue) by Veronica Rossi… The ‘never sky’ sounded so beautiful and intriguing, and luckily, the books turned out to live up to the expectations.
+This series is not overly dystopian, more like YA fantasy/sci fi in a really good way.
 It’s a trilogy that just pulls you in.
 It’s a quick, fast-paced read, with nuanced characters and a complex, fascinating futuristic world.

 This story is a kind of sci-fi Romeo and Juliet-tale with sheltered Aria meeting savage Perry and being forced to form an uneasy partnership to survive as outcasts.
 Aria has lived a protected, virtual, life in the enclosed city of Reverie; through the make-believe worlds she accesses through her ‘Smarteye’; the eyepatch that lets her tap into her virtual reality.
 Peregrine (Perry) is a savage from the outside world, where reality in the wasteland is harsh and dangerous.
 When Aria is expelled from the security of her dome, she has no-one but her wits and Perry to fall back on.